MichaelKutzner/otcc/content/contact/_index.md

 +++
-title = "Kontakt"
+title = "Contact"
 +++

-Feedback, Fragen und Anregungen bitte über die bekannten Kanäle:
+Feedback, questions and suggestions can be provided via known channels:
-_TODO Link einfügen_
+_TODO Insert link_